daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 2: Disguise
 * Tier 3: Agent Provocateur or Run and Fight
 * Tier 4: Pull a Fast One
-* Tier 5: Using What’s Available
+* Tier 5: Using What's Available
 * Tier 6: Trust to Luck or Deadly Strike

 **GM Intrusions:** Bad luck can ruin the best plans.
 Disguises fail.
 Allies are revealed to be agents, too.